OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/book-a-room/README.md

 # Book a Room

 ## Summary
-Streamline your room reservations with the <b>Book a Room</b> card.
+Streamline your room reservations with the <b>Book a Room Card</b>.
 Capture essential details like date, duration, and extras like catering options.
 Highlight the need for a server and use the notes section to cover every important detail.

 _user-sent_ card example: